catalyzeio/stratum-docs/initial-setup.md

 ## 6. Set Up a Site

-Compliant Cloud uses what we call **[Sites](/compliant-cloud/articles/concepts/sites)** to map code services to hostnames, using the cert that was uploaded in step 5.
+The Platform uses what we call **[Sites](/compliant-cloud/articles/concepts/sites)** to map code services to hostnames, using the cert that was uploaded in step 5.

 The CLI command to create a cert is `sites create`, taking the form `datica -E "<your_env_name>" sites create <hostname> <code service name> <cert name>`.
 For example, using the hostname from step 6, the wildcard cert name from step 5, and the code service name noted in step 1: